Why AI Isn’t Delivering What You Were Sold

 Most leaders didn’t decide to “do AI” because it sounded fashionable.
 They did it because growth stalled, margins tightened, decisions slowed, or competitors moved faster.

 What many Senior leaders are discovering instead is this: AI isn’t failing because the technology is immature.
-It’s failing because the organisation isn’t clear enough for it to work.
+It’s failing because the organization isn’t clear enough for it to work.

 The First Misstep Happens Early